WATW

 WATW (1400 AM) is a radio station broadcasting a classic country music format under the branding "Bay Country 101.3," formerly broadcasting a conservative news and talk radio show under the branding "Freedom Talk 1400."
 Licensed to Ashland, Wisconsin, United States, the station is currently owned by Heartland Communications Group, LLC.
 It serves Ashland and Bayfield counties.
+The AM signal is simulcast on FM translator W267CS at 101.3 MHz, which serves the city of Ashland.